 Closing on a HUD home is once again different from closing on another type of property, such as a foreclosure or an investment property on the market.
 The closing timeline will be determined by HUD and they will provide a closing agent to assist with the transaction.

-Once the full contract has been submitted by your realtor and HUD has accepted it, you usually have 30 days to close on the property.
+Once the full contract has been submitted by your real estate agent and HUD has accepted it, you usually have 30 days to close on the property.
 If you need to extend the contract and schedule a later closing date for any reason, HUD can deny that and keep your earnest money deposit or they can charge you to change the closing date.

 You will be responsible for finding your own title company, paying title search fees and for title insurance.
 In non HUD transactions, the responsibility of title insurance varies from state to state.
-Your realtor will be able to recommend a title company for you.
+Your real estate agent will be able to recommend a title company for you.

 Once the title search is finished and the closing date has arrived, the actual settlement should be straightforward.
 You will pay the remaining balance of the sales price through certified funds, or through financing.
 Then you will receive keys to the property and you will be a HUD investor.